VBAndCs/sVB-Small-Visual-Basic/Readme.md

 ```

 2.	sVB allows you to use Me to refer the current form.
-3.	sVB allowsypu to use the line continuity symbol _ to split a long command line at any position you want (except arrount the dot).
+3.	sVB allows you to use the line continuity symbol _ to split a long command line at any position you want (except around the dot).
 For example:
 ```VB
 TextBox1.Text = "Hello sVB! " + _
     "This is my first program."
 ```

-4. In SB, all variables are global, which means that the whole file has only one variable scope. sVB acts like VB, where variables defined in a subroutine are local to it, while variables defined at the file level (outside subroutines and fuunctions) are global to the whole file.
+4. In SB, all variables are global, which means that the whole file has only one variable scope. sVB acts like VB, where variables defined in a subroutine are local to it, while variables defined at the file level (outside subroutines and functions) are global to the whole file.
 5.	sVB allows you to declare Functions that return values.
 6.	sVB allows subroutines and functions to declare parameters.
 7.	sVB has a ForEach statement to loop through arrays.
 It is similar to VB For Each.
 8.	sVB uses ExitLoop to exit For and While loops, similar to Exit For and Exit While in VB.

+But note that there are a few syntax differences between SB/sVB and VB, such as:
+1.	sVB uses array[i] to index the array instead of array(i) in VB.
+2.	sVB array is actually a dictionary, so you can use string keys instead of numeric indexes, and this is why array indexes don't need to be continuous nor ordered, and can even be negative such as array[-1], because the compiler actually treats that as array["-1"].
+3. The two keyword statements in VB (like For Each, End If, End While and End Sub) are combined into one word in sVB: (ForEach, EndIf, EndWhile and EndSub).

 # sVB and Visual Basic .NET:
 sVB in fact can be called sVB.NET, because it supports some VB.NET syntax features like: